 There are several types of breast cancer, and any of them can metastasize.
 Most breast cancers start in the ducts or lobules and are called ductal carcinomas or lobular carcinomas:

-Ductal carcinoma.
+Invasive ductal carcinoma.
 These cancers start in the cells lining the milk ducts and make up the majority of breast cancers.

 Breast cancer subtypes

 Breast cancer is not a single disease, even among the same type of breast cancer.
 When you are diagnosed with breast cancer, your doctor will recommend lab tests on the cancerous tissue.
 If you have been diagnosed with metastatic breast cancer after being treated for non-metastatic breast cancer, your doctor may want to repeat the tests to see if the tumor’s cells have changed in any way.
 These tests will help your doctor learn more about the cancer and choose the most effective treatment plan.
-Metastatic breast cancer is not curable, but it is treatable.
-Many patients continue to live well for many months or years with the disease, and treatments continue to improve.
+Metastatic breast cancer is usually not curable, but it can be treatable.
+Many people continue to live well for many months or years with the disease, and treatments continue to improve.

 Tests can find out if your cancer is: